NASW 70th Anniversary Member Album

 The story collection phase was completed in Jan 2025.
 Thousands of members included their social work histories, impactful moments, and experiences.
 During the collection phase, more than 30,000 members updated their record data, over 16,200 members recorded interviews about their social work histories, and more than 3,100 reserved a copy of the print or digital album.

-Our publishing partner PCI is now in the process of producing the member publication.
+Our publishing partner PCI is now in the process of producing the member publication with delivery expected early in 2026.

 Frequently Asked Questions